matrix-org/matrix-spec-proposals/proposals/2730-verifiable-forwarded-events.md

 state event, a redaction or a redacted message event, the request will be rejected with a standard error response using the code `M_NOT_FORWARDABLE`.

+If the generated event is too large, the request is rejected with a standard error response using the code `M_TOO_LARGE`.
+Before rejecting the request, servers MAY check if the event would be small enough without the profile data in `unsigned`, and send the event without that data if it is.

+Similar to the `/send` endpoint, this endpoint returns an object containing the `event_id` of the forwarded event.

+#### Generating forwarded event
 To forward an event, the server creates a new event with the same event type and normal top-level fields.
 To determine the content, the server has to inspect the content of the source event: